MrFarland/Encyclopedia-Exandria/development/legacy files/50-taldorei.md

 ^Type:^ **^Underwater^** ^-^ ^Danger:^ **^Normal^** ^-^ ^Terrain:^ **^Normal^**

 Located on the western side of the [Alabaster Peninsula](alabaster-sierras), the Dawnmist Bay is a large, sheltered bay that drives deep into the continent of [Tal'Dorei](taldorei) .
-While technically an extension of the [Frigid Depths](frigid-depths), the bay is warmer and calmer than the [Alabaster Bay](alabaster-bay) on the other side of the peninsula.
+While technically an extension of the [Frigid Depths](frigid-depths), the bay is warmer and calmer than the [[Alabaster Bay](alabaster-bay)](alabaster-bay) on the other side of the peninsula.

 ##### Dangers
 A breeding ground for whales from the [Frigid Depths](frigid-depths), the bay is also home to a [sea monster](/monster/plesiosaurus) nicknamed "Misty".